Optimized Inversion Algorithm

 3.3 Asymptotic Perspective

-However, for small values of , the constant factors dominate:
+However, for small values of k, the constant factors dominate:

 Specialized methods achieve lower arithmetic cost by exploiting explicit low-degree structure.